 We held “JC Fridays”.
 Each Friday for many months was set aside to work on Joint Commission preparation activities with the Vice-President of Quality Management available to respond to questions, share information, and strategize how to meet requirements.
 Morrison added new practices and protocols to strengthen our programs in areas that The Joint Commission emphasized.
 Most notably, we developed suicide screenings, youth risk assessments, and suicide-related facility assessments.
 We responded to The Joint Commission interest in pain assessment and nutrition screenings and added these processes to our child and youth assessments.
 We tightened our medication management and medication administration policies and procedures.
 We established a process to focus on support direct service staff in developing core job competencies.
 We initiated in-depth reviews of HIPAA privacy and security risk assessments.
 We strengthened our Facilities Department and internal Safety Committee and responded to the need to organize and track facility and environmental concerns.
 The final (and surprising) step to achieve accreditation was improving our treatment plans and service plans.
 We learned that we needed to document how we collaborate with clients, utilize their perspectives, and chart their progress towards achieving goals, all within a challenging electronic medical records system.
 The preparation for accreditation was the work of a large team of Morrison administrators and staff, together we accomplished our goal.

-Due to the Pandemic, our initial survey or site visit was postponed for a full year.
-A year in which we continued to work on preparations, wrote a detailed Infection Control Plan, and learned to accomplish our work through TEAMS and Zoom meetings.
-The accreditation site visit to Morrison was a virtual visit; all agency inspections, file reviews, and interviews were conducted remotely.
+Due to the pandemic, our initial survey or site visit was postponed for a full year.
+The accreditation site visit to Morrison was a virtual visit: all agency inspections, file reviews, and interviews were conducted remotely.
 At the end, The Joint Commission Surveyor identified areas for improvement through SAFER matrix methodology and complimented Morrison about the breadth and uniqueness of services provided, our dedication to children and families particularly youth who are hard-to-reach, our commitment to foster care programs, the quality of our Equity Department and Director, the knowledge of our Medical Director, and our openness.

-We reached our destination; we have the Gold Seal from The Joint Commission; we learned that the journey continues….that the destination is also a starting point for the next phase.
-A re-accreditation visit will occur in three years.
+We reached our destination: We have the Gold Seal from The Joint Commission.
+A reaccreditation will occur in 3 years.